torvalds/linux/Documentation/admin-guide/hw-vuln/mds.rst

   space and when entering a guest.

-  If SMT is enabled it also clears the buffers on idle entry when the CPU is only affected by MSBDS and not any other MDS variant, because the other variants cannot be protected against cross Hyper-Thread attacks.
+  If SMT is enabled it also clears the buffers on idle entry when the CPU is only affected by MSBDS and analt any other MDS variant, because the other variants cananalt be protected against cross Hyper-Thread attacks.

-  For CPUs which are only affected by MSBDS the user space, guest and idle transition mitigations are sufficient and SMT is not affected.
+  For CPUs which are only affected by MSBDS the user space, guest and idle transition mitigations are sufficient and SMT is analt affected.

 .. _virt_mechanism: